 A Ph.D. in chemistry, atmospheric sciences, environmental engineering, or a related discipline is required.
 Demonstrated skills in experimental atmospheric chemistry/physics are also required.
-Experience with advanced gas and aerosol instrumentation use (Chemical ionization mass spectrometry (CIMS), Aerosol mass spectrometry (AMS), SMPS), computer programming, and/or complex data analysis is highly desirable.
-Prior experience with field measurements is also desirable.
+Experience with advanced gas and aerosol instrumentation use (Chemical ionization mass spectrometry (CIMS), Aerosol mass spectrometry (AMS), SMPS), computer programming, familiarity with IGOR Pro, and/or complex data analysis is highly desirable.

-The successful candidate must have the ability to travel to field studies for periods of up to 6 weeks, to work in a team environment and with multiple collaborators.
-A demonstrated ability to publish in the peer-reviewed literature is essential.
+The successful candidate must have the ability to work in a team environment and with multiple collaborators.
+A demonstrated ability to write papers for peer-reviewed publication is essential.

-Qualified candidates are requested to send their curriculum vitae, including a full list of publications and conference presentations, their date of availability and contact information for 3 references to Dr. John Liggio by e-mail (John.Liggio@ec.gc.ca).
+Qualified candidates are requested to send their curriculum vitae, including a full list of publications, and contact information for 2-3 references, to Dr. John Liggio by e-mail (John.Liggio@ec.gc.ca).

-Successful candidates must be included in the inventory of Canada's Natural Sciences and Engineering Research Council (NSERC) Visiting Fellowships in Canadian Government Laboratories Program prior to their selection for the position.
+Successful candidates must be included in the inventory of Canada's Natural Sciences and Engineering Research Council (NSERC) Visiting Fellowships in Canadian Government Laboratories Program.
 Applications to the inventory can be made through the link below.

 To be eligible, the candidate must have obtained a PhD within the past 5 yrs.
 Environment Canada's Air Quality Research Division studies the chemistry and physics of the atmosphere as it pertains to a variety of atmospheric pollution problems.

 John Liggio, Research Scientist | Chercheur scientifique

 Air Quality Research Division | Division de la recherche en qualité de l'air